Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Non-thermal SZ signal from radio galaxy lobes

 where the symbols carry their usual meanings.
-The time taken for light to travel across the length of a cocoon is small compared to the light travel time to reach us.
-Therefore, the SZ observation of a radio cocoon gives a snapshot of the cocoon during its evolution at the observed redshift.
-With increase in cocoon size, the pressure inside the cocoon falls and, therefore, $y_{NT}$ decreases.
-With increase in jet luminosity, pressure and $y_{NT}$ increases.
-The curves show that in order to achieve $y_{NT}\ge 10^{-5}$, either the cocoons have to be young (i.e. smaller in size) and the jet has to be active.
-In other words, it would be difficult to detect non-thermal SZ effect from `dead' radio galaxies, because their distortion would be $y_{NT}\le 10^{-6}$.
+The time taken for light to travel across the length of a radio lobe is small compared to the light travel time to reach us.
+Therefore, the SZ observation of a radio lobe gives a snapshot of the lobe during its evolution at the observed redshift.
+With increase in the size of the radio lobe , the pressure inside the lobe falls and, therefore, $y_{\rm{NT}}$ decreases.
+With increase in jet luminosity, pressure and $y_{\rm{NT}}$ increases.
+The curves show that in order to achieve $y_{\rm{NT}}\ge 10^{-5}$, either the radio lobes have to be young (i.e. smaller in size) and the jet has to be active.
+In other words, it would be difficult to detect non-thermal SZ effect from `dead' radio galaxies, because their distortion would be $y_{\rm{NT}}\le 10^{-6}$.
 Also, giant radio galaxies with Mpc size are not favourable.
 For a jet luminosity of $10^{46}$ erg s$^{-1}$ or higher, radio galaxies with size $\le 200$ kpc are favourable for non-thermal SZ detection.
-We note that the cocoon size depends on the ambient density and would be smaller for a radio galaxy residing in a cluster environment (see also N2010), and may provide with good targets for non-thermal SZ detection.
-From Fig. \ref{yparametervsL3}, it is interesting to note that a small young radio cocoon of $L_j\sim 100-200$ kpc and $Q_j=10^{47}$ ergs$^{-1}$ can have an $y_{NT}$ equal in amplitude to thermal SZ from hot ICM of a galaxy cluster.
-Then taking into account the spectral distortion shape (see Fig. \ref{SZspectrum}), the CMB distortion by a radio cocoon inside a cluster can be a significant part of the SZ distortion from the cluster ICM.
-Neglecting any $y_{NT}$ woould result in a source of systematic bias for the SZ measurements towards a cluster.
+We note that the radio lobe size depends on the ambient density and would be smaller for a radio galaxy residing in a cluster environment (see also N2010), and may provide with good targets for non-thermal SZ detection.
+From Fig. \ref{yparametervsL3}, it is interesting to note that a small young radio lobe of $L_{\rm J}\sim 100-200$ kpc and $Q_{\rm J}=10^{47}$ erg s$^{-1}$ can have an $y_{\rm{NT}}$ equal in amplitude to thermal SZ from hot ICM of a galaxy cluster.
+Then taking into account the spectral distortion shape (see Fig. \ref{SZspectrum}), the CMB distortion by a radio lobe inside a cluster can be a significant part of the SZ distortion from the cluster ICM.
+Neglecting any $y_{\rm{NT}}$ would result in a source of systematic bias for the SZ measurements towards a cluster.